sjoqvist/kth-ai14-checkers-visualizer/README.md

 and it would happily display the game backwards if that's what's sent to it. **This has the implication that the source code can't provide any unfair help by revealing algorithms useful for the homework.**

-The code should work on systems running Linux, BSD or OS X. I'm also hoping that it works in Cygwin for those running Windows, but I haven't tested it.

 Unfortunately, I can't reproduce the Checkers problem statement, as its license is restricted and used with permission.
 Furthermore, the